jinhangjiang/Your-First-Python-Package-on-PyPI/README.md

 ## A few tips

-- Whenever you want to update your package, you should remove the 'build' and 'dist' folders, and repeat steps 5-8.
+- Whenever you want to update your package, you should remove the 'build' and 'dist' folders, make change to your code, and repeat steps 5-8.
 - Do not publish packages arbitrarily.
 Even though there are no hard restrictions on what you can or cannot publish, make sure you are uploading something that is actually meaningful and someone will benefit from your work.